 Happy exploring, everyone!

 This list has been compiled from the recommendations of our members on the Amsterdam Mamas Facebook group.
-This article has been updated in 2016 by Donna Bardsley.
+This article has been updated in 2019 by the editorial team.

 Simone Davies is the owner and directress of Jacaranda Montessori Playgroup.
 As well as being a mama of 2 children, Simone provides a Montessori environment for parents and babies and also hosts courses and workshops.